BeastTheNinja/BeastTheNinja/README.md

 - Open to collaboration!
 Feel free to fork, open issues, or contribute to any of my projects.
 - Reach me via [GitHub Profile](https://github.com/BeastTheNinja)
-- Note that im currently a web developer student
+- Currently a web developer student, always eager to learn and connect.

 ---